ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 Protocol v4 define the following universal flag, which every packet type should use:

-Table: 1.4 a list of universal flags
+Table: 1.4 A list of universal flags

 | Bit ID | Value | Name | Description | Used by |
 |-|-|-|-|